 As a result, we've tried out lots and lots of new spots for exploring on foot, some within city limits, others a good day trip's distance away.

 For sure, the Kansas City area is not a major hiking destination.
 These aren't the kinds of trails that people travel long distances to experience — overlooking seaside cliffs, following mountain waterfalls among herds of majestic elk, winding around cacti inside the Grand Canyon.

 But Kansas and Missouri trails do offer simple pleasures, and a quiet beauty that sneaks up on you.
 I don't expect them to wow me, but usually, they still do.
 And they get better with repeat visits.
 Once your feet know the way, you can really pay attention to your surroundings, and that's when things really get fun.

-So with more moderate fall weather hopefully on the horizon, here's a list of some of the best trails we've explored in and around the city.
+Here's a list of some of the best trails we've explored in and around the city.

 My advice: Just pick a place and go.
 If you let your surroundings surprise you, they will.
 Happy hiking!

 Fox Hollow Trail in Swope Park: 2 miles

 Departing just outside the Lakeside Nature Center in Swope Park, Fox Hollow Trail is a short hike that can be made easier or more challenging as hikers see fit.
 Steep downhill detours following by climbing back up on hefty rocks can add intrigue for those who feel comfortable taking calculated risks.